vanessa-king/UBC_LAIR/README.md

 n : number of points to sample [topoPlaneSub.m] nbins : number of bins [gridGetIVThreshold.m] norm_didv : 3D matrix with normalized dI/dV data [gridCorrectionNorm.m]
-normalize : True/False for whether to normalize or not [gridCorrectionNorm.m] Num_in_mask : number of points you want to average over in the mask [gridMaskPoint.m] number_bias_layer : number of bias layers in a grid [gridAvg.m] offset : vertical offset for each point spectra [gridClickForSpectrum.m]
+normalize : True/False for whether to normalize or not [gridCorrectionNorm.m] [matrixToNanonis.m]
+Num_in_mask : number of points you want to average over in the mask [gridMaskPoint.m] number_bias_layer : number of bias layers in a grid [gridAvg.m] offset : vertical offset for each point spectra [gridClickForSpectrum.m]